 E - Atlas Statue

 It will likely convince you that no part of the complex's design was by accident or whimsical.
-And some have speculated that the giant mythological figure directly across the street from the cathedral was in a way expressing defiance towards the Catholic Church.
+Some have speculated that the placement of the giant mythological figure directly across from the cathedral was a show of defiance towards the Catholic Church.